-It is not intended for this manual to be a replacement for a course on boating safety.
-It is highly recommended that if you are unfamiliar with the use and operation of a boat, you seek advice and training from a qualified individual or organization.
-Check with your local boating agency or Malibu dealer for more information about boating safety classes in your area.
+This manual is not intended to be a substitute for taking a course on boating safety nor is it a substitute for boating experience.
+It is recommended that if you are unfamiliar with the use and operation of a boat you seek advice and training from a qualified individual or organization.
+Check with your local marine law enforcement agency or dealer for more information about boating safety classes in your area.